kitchensjn/tskit_arg_visualizer/docs/plotting.md

 List of evenly distributed locations along the x-axis that will be used to position the sample nodes at the start and whenever you click the "Reheat Simulation" or "Space Samples" buttons.

 ## width

 Integer for the approximate width of the main force layout plot in pixels.
 Note: if y_axis.include_labels="true", the width of the whole SVG will be larger.

 ## height

 Integer for the approximate height of the main force layout plot in pixels.
 Note: if tree_highlighting="true", the height of the whole SVG will be larger.

 ## y_axis

+This dictionary contains all things relating to the scale and styling of the y-axis for the figure.

 ### include_labels

-Boolean for whether to label the y_axis
+Boolean for whether to label the y_axis.
+If True, the y-axis is added to the left side of the figure.

 ### ticks

-List of y-axis tick locations
+A list of y-axis tick locations.

 ### text

-List of corresponding labels for the tick locations
+A list of corresponding labels for the tick locations.

 ### max_min

-Maximum and minimum tick locations (this could be potentially calculated with JavaScript instead of in Python)
+The maximum and minimum tick locations stored as a list of length 2.

 ### scale

 String for the y-axis scale.
-Options: "rank", "time", or "log_time"
+Options:
+* "rank" (default) - equal vertical spacing between nodes
+* "time" - vertical spacing is proportional to the time
+* "log_time" - proportional to the log of time

 ## nodes

-Styling for nodes
+A dictionary for the styling of the nodes within the ARG.

 ### size

+Sets the size of the node symbols. (defaut=150)

 ### symbol

+Controls the symbol used for each of the non-sample nodes.
+Symbol options are from [d3.symbol](https://d3js.org/d3-shape/symbol).

 ### sample_symbol

+Controls the symbol used for each of the sample nodes.
+Symbol options are from [d3.symbol](https://d3js.org/d3-shape/symbol).
+This can be used to differentiate sample nodes from non-sample nodes.

 ### subset_nodes